 After Valentyn developed the video feature, we saw the number of hours watched for that featured video increase by a lot.
 And the new onboarding flow that was also developed by Valentyn lifted the paid subscriber conversion rate by a significant percent.

-Q: You have experience working with both American and Ukrainian developers, could you outline 3 qualities of Ukrainian software engineers that you've noticed throughout your cooperation with Grid Dynamics?
+Q: You have experience working with American and Ukrainian developers, could you outline 3 qualities of Ukrainian software engineers that you've noticed throughout the cooperation with Grid Dynamics?

 That's really difficult to say.
 From my experience humans are humans and it's hard to distinguish one or the other purely based on geography.
 What definitely comes to mind is that Ukrainian developers are hardworking, that's something the guys here have also noticed.